monktastic/blog/pages/dream/rational-spirituality.md

 outcomes happen.
 In a sense, you split into multiple copies, each inhabiting a distinct world (corresponding to the possible outcomes).

-From your perspective, this "splitting" only happens with you, personally; [you are the sole "observer" in your world](quantum-woo.html).
+From your perspective, this "splitting" only happens with you, personally; you are the sole "observer" in your world, in a way that is [*physically verifiable* in principle](quantum-woo.html).
 Yet there's no reason to believe that the same isn't happening for other people or objects, too, from their own perspective.
 In this way, the world you experience is particular to you, and yet this doesn't imply that you are the only observer in the multiverse, as it were.
 Put another way: what you call "the world" is entirely *your* dream, but that doesn't mean there aren't others.

 I'm not trying to suggest that QM should be used to *support* any of what I've